Monday, September 18 - Henry Wall

 Some scenes of Ottawa.

-Evidence that the water level is way down.
+water level is way down.

 LaSalle and Peru,